lenevor/docs/installation.md

 <a name="installation-via-composer"></a>
 ### Installation Via Composer

 If your computer already has PHP and Composer installed, you may create a new Lenevor project by using Composer directly.
-After the application has been created, you may start [PHP, Wamp, nginx, etc.] local development server using the navigator web:
+After the application has been created, you may start [PHP, Wamp, nginx, etc.] local development server using the navigator web or using the composer command from command line:

     composer create-project lenevor/lenevor [project-app]

+    cd [project-app]

+    php prime

+or

+    composer create-project lenevor/appstarter [project-app]

     cd [project-app]